 Anyone with open toed shoes will not be allowed on the tour.
 Waiver forms must be signed by all participants.
 Group will be split in to two parts to take trolley to factory itself.

 10:45 a.m. - 11:45 a.m.
 Emma Schrock Quilt Art Exhibit at the Nappanee Center [no admission fee]

 Nappanee’s colorful history comes alive when touring Coppes Commons.
-Originally the factory for Coppes Cabinets that once produced the famous “Hoosier Cabinet,” the 100,000 square foot renovated factory now houses a variety of small businesses perfect for shopping for locally made, hand crafted and fresh baked.
-Visit the historic Hoosier Cabinet “museum/exhibit” and enjoy a guided tour.
-Groups are given a fascinating historical glimpse into the Coppes Kitchens, once ordered by Frank Sinatra and President John F. Kennedy, while touring this rustic and rambling brick structure.
-While in Coppes Commons today, enjoy lunch on your own at a variety of locations.
-Save room for “out of this world” ice cream from Rocket Science.
-YUM!
+Originally the factory for Coppes Cabinets that once produced the famous “Hoosier Cabinet,” the 100,000 s.f. renovated factory now houses a variety of small businesses perfect for shopping for locally made, hand crafted and fresh baked.
+Groups are given a fascinating historical glimpse into the Coppes Kitchens on this self-guided tour, once ordered by Frank Sinatra and President John F. Kennedy, while touring this rustic and rambling brick structure.
+Then enjoy an “out of this world” ice cream that is flash frozen right before your eyes at over 320 degrees below zero from Rocket Science.

 2:15 p.m. - 3:15 p.m.
 Homes of the Kitchen Industry Guided Walking Tour [$5 pp incl]